catseye/Equipage/README.md

     push(one) ∘ apply ∘ push(pop) ∘ apply

-which can be thought of, operationaally, as doing the following when run:
+which can be thought of operationally as doing the following when run:

-*   pushes the function *one* onto the stack
+*   pushes the function `one` onto the stack
-*   pops the function *one* off the stack and applies it, which pushes the integer *1* onto the stack
+*   pops the function `one` off the stack and applies it, which pushes the integer 1 onto the stack
-*   pushes the function *pop* onto the stack
+*   pushes the function `pop` onto the stack
-*   pops the function *pop* off the stack and applies it, which pops the integer *1* off the stack and discards it
+*   pops the function `pop` off the stack and applies it, which pops the integer 1 off the stack and discards it

 The remainder of this document gives some examples of Equipage programs,